mkantwala/CoNavic/README.md

 ## 🧩 Supported Commands

-- **Tab Management:**
+### 🗂️ Tab Management
 - "Open [website] in a new tab"
 - "Close all tabs except this one"
 - "Group all tabs from GitHub"
 - "Move tab to a new window"

-- **Bookmark Management:**
+### 🔖 Bookmark Management
 - "Bookmark this page"
 - "Create a folder named 'Work'"
 - "Move bookmark X to folder Y"

-- **General Chat:**
-  - "Summarize this article"
+### 💬 General Chat
 - "Explain quantum computing in simple terms"
+- "What is the difference between JavaScript and TypeScript?"

 ---

 ## 🔒 Privacy & Security

-- No tracking, no ads, no data collection
+- **No tracking, no ads, no data collection**

 ---